phanumat/Documentation/ref-docs/device-handler-ref.rst

 Because the ``parse()`` method is responsible for handling raw device messages, their implementations vary greatly across different Device Handlers.

-The ``parse()`` method may return a map defining the :ref:`event_ref` to create and propagate through the SmartThings platform, or a list of Events if multiple Events should be created.
+The ``parse()`` method may return a map defining the :ref:`event_ref` to create and propagate through the PEA HiVE platform, or a list of Events if multiple Events should be created.
 It may also return a HubAction or list of HubAction objects in the case of LAN-connected devices.

 **Signature:**
     ``Map parse(String description)``